Stablecoins: Beyond the Crypto Hype

 Director, Financial Services

-The extreme volatility seen in cryptocurrencies has always been a sore point among investors and advisors.
+The extreme volatility of cryptocurrencies has always been a sore point among investors and advisors.
 For instance, in early 2018, the market capitalisation for cryptocurrencies stood at USD 800 billion.
-But six months later it dipped to USD 200 billion.
-This kind of price fluctuation compelled the industry to innovate and create stablecoins.
+But six months later, it dipped to USD 200 billion.

 What are Stablecoins?

-Governments are now exploring options to create their own digital currencies.
 In the US, financial regulators have been tasked with studying and reporting on the creation of a digital dollar.
-Sweden has already launched a digital currency called eKrona that’s supported by a central bank.
+Meanwhile, Sweden has already launched a digital currency called eKrona that’s supported by a central bank.

 Types of Stablecoins

-There are three main types of stablecoins — fiat or commodity-backed, crypto-backed and algorithmic or seignorage-style coins.
+There are three main types of stablecoins:

 Re-imagining Cryptos

 Since stablecoins are often pegged to fiat currencies, they can be transferred between exchanges.
 This allows traders and investors to leverage opportunities in cross-exchange arbitration, lending, and borrowing.
-In Decentralised Finance (DeFi), through smart contracts, savers of stablecoins can provide instant liquidity to borrowers while earning interest.

-Even as regulators and industry bodies mull over establishing governing frameworks, the use of stablecoins is expected to expand.
-JPMorgan Chase’s JPM Coin, launched in October 2021, and USDF, a stablecoin launched in January 2022 by a group of US banks, are expected to boost the adoption of stablecoins.
+JPMorgan Chase’s JPM Coin was launched in October 2021.
+Meanwhile, USDF, a stablecoin launched in January 2022 by a group of US banks.
+Both are expected to boost the adoption of stablecoins.

-JPM Coin has been created to simplify the complexities that are generally rife in cross-border payments.
-It allows the company’s clients to transfer US dollars within the system, and eases the process of liquidity funding and payments.
-It also supports delivery vs. payment, payment vs. payment and machine-to-machine payments.
-Leading fintech players such as PayPal and PayU are expected to join the race shortly with their own stablecoins.
+JPM Coin aims to simplify the complexities that are generally rife in cross-border payments.
+It allows the company’s clients to transfer US dollars within the system and eases the process of liquidity funding and payments.

-Africa’s Apollo Fintech has launched a gold-backed stablecoin that combines the features of a stablecoin, cryptocurrency and investment coin.
+Africa’s Apollo Fintech has launched a gold-backed stablecoin that combines the features of a stablecoin, cryptocurrency, and investment coin.
 Called Gold Secured Currency (GSX), it increases in value as new assets are added to the trust backing it.
 Holders of GSX stablecoins can easily track the value of each underlying asset while also reaping the benefits of annual dividends as a reward.

-In Brazil, mobile-first DeFi platform Celo’s cREAL stablecoin is linked to the local currency, while $NZDS, created by financial service provider Techemynt, is the first stablecoin pegged to the New Zealand dollar.
 Techemynt’s investor portal offers consumers onboarding assistance along with buying and selling services. $NZDS, built on the Ethereum network, complies with New Zealand’s regulations, and leverages blockchain to make all transactions transparent.
 The company aims to integrate $NZDS with wallet providers and fintech applications in the coming months.

 Future Roadmap

-Will stablecoins replace fiat currencies in popularity?
-Only time will tell.
-The ecosystem is peppered with stories of projects that failed to take off or controversies surrounding existing players.
 In 2019, Meta Platforms (formerly Facebook) proposed Libra (now known as Diem), a stablecoin backed by a collection of low-volatility assets and linked to multiple fiat currencies.
 But after much wrangling and a backlash from regulators across the globe, including the US Treasury, the project was shelved.

 Tether, the most popular stablecoin, has been in the eye of a regulatory storm for a while now.
 The company backing Tether has been accused of cover-up with claims that many of its holdings were dodgy.

-However, with changing perspectives we could see new guidelines and systems established that might make stablecoins a preferred choice of investment.
-The crypto ecosystem is still evolving, and becoming more crowded and complex by the day.
 It’s imperative for financial service companies contemplating their own stablecoins to exercise caution.
 Partnering with third-party providers with the right technology or platform expertise can help them effectively tap into the vast opportunities that stablecoins offer while circumventing the pitfalls.

 Get in touch with us